axelvaldez/radical-companies/_posts/New Posts/2022-09-10-radical-escape-velocity.markdown

  </table>

 <h1>RADICAL Language</h1>
-  <p>In the model we use two terms: co-management and co-ownership.
-These are not new, but they take up new meanings in the <span class="_paradigm">RADICAL</span> model.</p>
+  <p>In the model we use only two terms: co-management and co-ownership.
+These are not even new, but they take up new meanings in the <span class="_paradigm">RADICAL</span> model.</p>
   <table>
    <tr>
     <th>